-Applied Automotive Technology
+Applied Automotive Technology Nursing

-Nursing

 Criteria for admission to these programs are listed with the respective program curricula.
 Individuals desiring complete information on admission procedures to Northeast Campus programs should contact the Health Sciences Department.
-For complete information on admission to South and Northwest Campuses' programs, students should contact the program coordinator, Counseling Center, or Registrar's Office.
+For complete information on admission to the South Campus nursing program, students should contact the Nursing Department.
+For all other programs, students should contact the Program Coordinator, Counseling Center, or Registrar's Office on the program campus.

 Some of the health occupations programs have physical requirements for admission.
-Additional information is available at the Nursing Department on South Campus or the

-Health Science Department on Northeast Campus.
+Additional information is available at the Nursing Department on South Campus or the Health Science Department on Northeast Campus.